Stalag VIII-A: Camp history

 After the war, many graves of western soldiers were exhumed and sent back to their home countries.
 In 1948 the city council of Zgorzelec decided to have the barracks dismantled in order to use the materials to rebuild Warsaw and other Polish towns.

 In 1976 a memorial was erected on the site of the former commandant’s office by French and Polish veterans who had been POWs.
 On the sandstone plate next to the memorial it says: Stalag VIIIA: A place sanctified by the blood and martyrdom of the prisoners of war of the anti-Hitler coalition during the Second World War – 22.VII.1976 French veterans of the camp arranged for a marble slab to be attached to the memorial in 1994.
-On the slab it says in Polish and French: “1939 Stalag VIIIA 1945: Through this camp walked, in it lived and suffered ten thousands of prisoners of war”.
+On the slab it says in Polish and French: "1939 Stalag VIIIA 1945: Through this camp walked, in it lived and suffered ten thousands of prisoners of war".

+Forced labour subcamps

+There were numerous forced labour camps subordinate to Stalag VIII-A, located in various places throughout Lower Silesia.
+In 1943 there were 976 such camps.
+Locations include Daubitz, Kowary, Legnica, Przełęcz Karkonoska, Raszowa, Strzegom, Strzelin and Wałbrzych.